-Work-Based Learning Assignment, as per the MOU between the WCB and the Ministry of Advanced Education, means a course or component of a course which:

-- Is offered by a post-secondary institution or community-based organization defined in the MOU between the WCB and the Ministry of Advanced Education. - Provides for students to be engaged with an employer without pay for more than one day in the performance of work normally undertaken by the employer, and - Is either approved by and/or is partially or totally funded by the Ministry of Advanced Education, but shall not include those components of a course which take place outside of Saskatchewan.
+- 6. The MOU between the WCB and the Ministry of Immigration and Career Training covers individuals participating in a work experience program: - a.
+Offered by a community-based organization considered an employer within an industry covered under the Act. - b.
+Provides for students to be engaged with a host organization without pay for more than one day in the performance of work normally undertaken by the host organization, and - c.
+Either approved by and/or is partially or totally funded by the Ministry of Immigration and Career Training.